Lake Drive Multi-Use Pathway

 - Westbound in the regular vehicle lane (if it’s safe)

 It is recommended that large groups of cyclists use the eastbound one-way street between Civic Centre Road and South Drive for vehicle traffic.
 The multi-use pathway is designated for pedestrians and passive cyclists.
+Westbound traffic to use alternate routes such as Metro Road.

 The Lake Drive Functional Assessment Study occurred in 2023 and was a precursor to the current Lake Drive Improvements – Phase one project.
 The study provided the recommended phasing and preferred design alternatives to be implemented along Lake Drive South, Lake Drive North, Lake Drive East, and Hedge Road.
 The study also included extensive public consultation including: